Chapter 21

 1. You will live overpowered by my guards.

-2. Those people, however, extending right hands, were seeking safety.
+2. Those people, however, extending right hands, were seeking

-3. Tantalus, being thirsty, was desiring to touch river fleeing from his mouse.
+3. Tantalus, being thirsty, was desiring to touch river fleeing

 4.The signs of things being done are shown to the world by gods.